EUPRERA PhD Seminar

 An important role of the PhD seminar is the opportunity to network with peers.
 It is important to allocate the working hours as well as the time for socializing with the seminar group.
 Therefore, you should not plan private tourist activities during the seminar days.

 It is highly recommended that PhD students attend the congress as well as the seminar.
 You can take advantage of the special package fee including both events (registration instructions will be sent after the abstract approval).
 During the congress, a panel session will be set aside for the students to present.

-To register to the PhD seminar, first you need to submit your application and then, if approved, you will get the seminar registration code.
+To register for the PhD seminar, first you need to submit your application and then, if approved, you will get the seminar registration code.